-- 1. Approaches to improve compliance and accessibility of energy performance certificate input data.
+- 1. Overview of selected approaches to improve the reliability and accessibility of energy performance certificate input data.
 François Durier, CETIAT, France - 2.
 Overview of selected approaches to improve the quality of the works.
 Heike Erhorn-Kluttig, IBP Fraunhofer, Germany

 11:30-12:45 Building ventilation: industry initiatives - opportunities and challenges for manufacturers